Swimming Pools in Spain

 It also a delight that your kids will be fully fledged swimmers in such a short space of time.
-Even 3 year olds will be swimming unaided within just a couple of summers.
+Even 3-year-olds will be swimming unaided within just a couple of summers.
 I know our kids were.
-A swimming pool in the back garden is an essential and enoyable part of living in Spain.
+A swimming pool in the back garden is an essential and enjoyable part of living in Spain.

 Swimming pool maintenance